serialport/node-serialport/README.md

 | [callback] | [<code>errorCallback</code>](#module_serialport--SerialPort..errorCallback) | Called once the drain operation returns. |

 **Example**
 Write the `data` and wait until it has finished transmitting to the target serial port before calling the callback.
+This will queue until the port is open and writes are finished.

 ```js
 function writeAndDrain (data, callback) {